 Australasian Information Security Evaluation Program and Evaluated Products List

 ASD facilitates the evaluation of ICT security products for the Australian Government.
 The Evaluated Products List (EPL) lists ICT security products certified by the ASD-managed Australasian Information Security Evaluation Program (AISEP) for use in Australian and New Zealand government agencies.
-AISEP allows the security claims of ICT products to be independently assessed against internationally recognised Common Criteria (CC).
-Our evaluation programs include cryptographic, high assurance and cross-domain solutions.
+AISEP allows the security claims of ICT products to be independently assessed against internationally-recognised Common Criteria (CC).
+Our services include cryptographic and high assurance evaluations.

 Emanation security and cryptography